SeanMcTernan/nuxt_chat_app/README.md

 bun install
 ```

-First, run the development server:
+First, run the development server,
-If you have the [Netlify CLI](https://github.com/netlify/cli) installed, you can run:
+if you have the [Netlify CLI](https://github.com/netlify/cli) installed, you can run:

 ```bash
 netlify dev